 Afterwards, the court considered the different types of discrimination/violence that women journalists suffer due to their gender.
 For the Court, self-censorship is one of the most harmful consequences.
 "The harassment of women journalists due to their gender results in them not finding safe spaces and, therefore, opting for self-censorship, silencing their voice, messages and critical judgment or withdrawing from their profession". [para.
 3.8.27].

-For the Court, it is necessary to adopt a set of measures aiming to transform the role of women in to help eradicating stereotypes and prejudices that cause or perpetuate violence and discrimination against women journalists.
+For the Court, it was necessary to adopt a set of measures that aim to transform the role of women, and help in eradicating stereotypes and prejudices that cause or perpetuate violence and discrimination against women journalists.

-In consequence, the Court declared that there was a violation of Restrepo’s fundamental rights and ordered to protect the fundamental rights to a life free of violence and discrimination, the right to work and the right to petition, invoked by the journalist Restrepo before El Colombiano newspaper.
+The Court resultantly declared that there was a violation of Restrepo’s fundamental rights and ordered to protect the fundamental rights to a life free of violence and discrimination, the right to work and the right to petition, invoked by the journalist Restrepo before El Colombiano newspaper.
 For the Court, the newspaper failed to comply with its duties to prevent, investigate and punish the violence that the plaintiff suffered.
-Said violence deprived her of having a clear and reliable support route with a gender focus, and prevented her from enjoying a dignified work environment without revictimizations.
-Consequently, the Court ordered to implement a pedagogical action, an internal protocol for sexual abuse cases and ordered a monetary reparation.
+This had deprived her of having a clear and reliable support route with a focus on gender, and prevented her from enjoying a dignified work environment without revictimizations.
+Consequently, the Court ordered to implement a pedagogical action, an internal protocol for sexual abuse cases and ordered a monetary reparation for the plantiff.